datawire/ambassador-docs/docs/cloud/latest/config-analysis/reference/index.md

 Emissary-ingress configuration changes _before_ any changes get deployed to your clusters.

-The GitOps integration scans pull requests for Edge Stack and Emissary-ingress manifests, and compares the current state of your cluster installation to report any changes to Edge Stack or Emissary-ingress  configuration and warn about any conflicts or invalid configuration.
+The GitHub integration scans pull requests for Edge Stack and Emissary-ingress manifests, and compares the current state of your cluster installation to report any changes to Edge Stack or Emissary-ingress configuration and warn about any conflicts or invalid configuration.

 ## What are the current capabilities of the automated configuration analysis integration?